Sadegh28/eskandari/index.md

 # Honors
+* Best E-training teacher of the Faculty of Mathematical Science, 2020.
+* Best teacher of the Department of Computer Science (from students point of view) 2018.
 * MSRT (Ministry of Science, Research and Technology) PHD scholarship award, 2015.
 * Best faculty researcher prize at Shahid Bahonar University of Kerman, 2014.
 * Best faculty researcher prize at Shahid Bahonar University of Kerman, 2016.